schoudhery2/Multivariate_Multiomics/README.md

 * Some sort of Descision Tree
   * Pre-processing -> Method -> Processing
 * Increasing Utility and Accessibility, based on research question
-* ICA is new. whereas PCA and pSLDA is used a lot -> maybe some recommendation
+* ICA is new. whereas PCA and (s)PLS-DA is used a lot -> maybe some recommendation

 Assessing : Clustering, Feature Selection, INterpretation/visualization
 * Kmeans, Hclust, ANOVA